Don't let gum disease put your life on hold

 HOW TO HELP STOP GUM DISEASE

-Fortunately, you can stop your gum disease journey in its tracks - starting with speaking to your dentist who can suggest the appropriate gum disease treatments for you.
+Fortunately, there are many ways to help stop the progression of gum disease - starting with speaking to your dentist who can suggest the appropriate gum disease treatments for you.

 You can also take some simple steps between dental check-ups to help keep your gums healthy, teeth strong and breath fresh - and reduce the impact of gum disease on your life.